The Experiment Analysis view

 • Understand what the Analysis view tells you about your experiment, and how to access it

-In this article, we will briefly describe what each of the columns in this table means, and how they relate to your experiment.
+This article describes what each of the columns in this table means, and how they relate to your experiment.

 Metric name and variant

 The first two columns, Metric name and Variant, are straightforward.
 The first contains the names of the metrics that you currently have selected.
-The top metric is the primary metric; all other metrics are secondary metrics.
+The top metric is the recommendation metric; all other metrics are secondary metrics.
 The second contains the names of the variants in the experiment.
 This includes the control and all treatments.

 Hover over a metric's name to see its definition.